-105 The term "disparate impact" is sometimes used to characterize this type of alleged discrimination.
+122 The term "disparate impact" is sometimes used to characterize this type of alleged discrimination.

-106 "Detroit is America's Capital of Bad Credit," Bloomberg, October 14, 2016.
+^{123 &}quot;Detroit is America's Capital of Bad Credit," Bloomberg, October 14, 2016.

-107 In research by the Department of the Treasury, in the second quarter of 2022, the homeownership rate for White households was 75% compared to 45% for Black households and 48% for Hispanic households these rating factors, it will appear to some that they unfairly discriminate against certain groups of drivers.
+124 In research by the Department of the Treasury, in the second quarter of 2022, the homeownership rate for White households was 75% compared to 45% for Black households and 48% for Hispanic households (available at https://home.treasury.gov/news/featured-stories/racial-differences-in-economic-security-housing).

-Insurers use several criteria to evaluate whether a certain variable will be an effective rating factor (Casualty Actuarial Society, 2019).
-First, a variable should be statistically significant, i.e., there should be a strong statistical association between the variable and the probability that a driver will have accidents and claims.
+statistically significant, i.e., there should be a strong statistical association between the variable and the probability that a driver will have accidents and claims.
 Second, the groups identified by a variable should be as homogeneous as possible, e.g., people with bad driving records should not be grouped with people who have good driving records.
 Third, the data used for a particular group should be statistically credible meaning that the group should be large and stable enough to develop an accurate estimate of its risk.
 Further, an effective rating variable should be objective and verifiable as well as inexpensive to administer.
 For example, ideally, insurers would like to know the skill level of each driver, but it would be difficult, subjective, and costly to determine this.
 Hence, insurers use proxies for a driver's skill such as their age or years of driving experience.
-Consumer advocates believe that significant weight should be place on a driver's record (e.g., points for driving violations, number of at-fault accidents, etc.) but insurers have not found a person's driving record to be as accurate a predictor of their accident risk as some seem to believe it is.
-108
+Consumer advocates believe that significant weight should be place on a driver's record (e.g., points for driving violations, number of at-fault accidents, etc.) but insurers have not found a person's driving record to be as accurate a predictor of their accident risk as some seem to believe to be.125

 Insurers contend that their rating factors are not inherently unfair or discriminatory.
 Their data indicate strong statistical associations between these driver characteristics and their likelihood of having an auto insurance claim, all other things equal.
 Insurers' rating systems, albeit imperfect, are structured to attempt to accurately reflect a driver's risk, utilizing information that is readily available and verifiable.
-In a competitive market, insurers should be motivated to estimate and price each driver's risk as accurately as feasible.109
+In a competitive market, insurers should be motivated to estimate and price each driver's risk as accurately as is feasible.
+126